DrChooper/SCIE4002/prac2_phylogeny.md

   * 42 trees read, 32 sampled after discarding 25 percent burn-in
   * Most clades have posterior probability of 1.0, indicating strong support
+    * >0.9 is considered strong support
+    * <0.9 is considered to have uncertaincy
   * Split frequency 0.0098 and PSRF around 1.0 show good convergence across runs
   * shows the tree structures in terminal

 * Exit MrBayes: